 I'm a second year PhD student in Computer Science at Stanford University advised by Noah Goodman.
-My research area is in deep generative models and approximate inference algorithms.
+I'm interested in deep generative models, computational education, and fluid dynamics.
 I am supported by the NSF GRFP grant.

-I took a year off before starting graduate school, where I worked at Facebook in the applied machine learning group.
-I also helped found a startup building a probabilistic progamming language in Excel called Invrea.
-In my free time, I like to play tennis and do hackathons.
+I did my undergrad in CS at Yale ('16) where I worked on astrostatistics.
+Then, I took a year off before starting graduate school, where I worked at Facebook Research.
+I also helped found a startup building a PPL in Excel called Invrea.
+In my free time, I like to play tennis!

 (*) equal contribution